WDWMousing

 Commissary Lane was originally part of the Streets of America. (we’ll tour the former Streets of America in a later Chapter).

-When the Streets of America permanently closed in April of 2016 this area became its own land inside Hollywood Studios.
 The land is a small pathway that runs behind Echo Lake, connecting Hollywood Boulevard to the Muppet Courtyard.
-Along the pathway is The ABC Commissary quick service location, the Sci-Fi Dine-In Theater, the Mickey and Minnie Meet and Greet and was The Writer’s Stop. |
+Along the pathway is The ABC Commissary quick service location, the Sci-Fi Dine-In Theater, the Mickey and Minnie Meet and Greet and was The Writer’s Stop.

 Background